em3ndez/tiny-web-server/README.md

 #### Key Features:
 - **Broadcasting**: The server can send messages to all connected clients, making it suitable for applications like chat rooms, live notifications, or real-time data feeds.
 - **Scalability**: The demo has been tested with up to 20,000 concurrently connected clients, showcasing the server's ability to handle high loads.
 Different hardware might be able to do more.
 - **Virtual Threads**: Utilizes Java's virtual threads to manage connections, which helps in reducing the overhead associated with traditional thread management.
 - **Connection Recovery**: The techniques shown `WebSocketBroadcastDemo` are designed to handle connection interruptions gracefully.
 If a client disconnects unexpectedly (including timeouts), the server attempts to manage the situation by allowing the client to reconnect and resume receiving broadcast messages.
 The demo showcases the server's ability to handle reconnections without significant performance degradation, ensuring a robust and resilient WebSocket communication environment.

 This demo code highlights Tiny's potential for high-performance WebSocket applications, making it a viable choice for developers looking to implement real-time features in their projects.
 Perhaps still, intranet solutions rather than web-scale.
+Note: An Erlang solution (client and server pieces in the same BEAM machine) could go much higher for unloaded server responses.

 ## Static File Serving